MatildeElene/DAM_26/assignment2/README.md

 For the purpose of this assignment, both **piping** and **nested functions** are used as alternative approaches to complete the exercises, following the methods introduced in the provided Data Carpentries lessons.

-## AI declaration
-- asking for extra explanations, "specific" rather than vague.

-### To do
-- Read Bøgeskov, Boden, Laite, and Zaagsma
--  (NAME WHY SOME SORT OF CRAWLING OR () WOULD BE BETTER) in readme.
--  in readme, add a columns speficiation list
--  answer all questions in element 2, question 2
--  consider adding in leap years?
--  finish last question (trend and historical ...) and knit as thml